SaturnFramework/Saturn/README.md

 # Saturn

 Saturn is a web development framework written in F# which implements the server-side MVC pattern.
-Many of its components and concepts will seem familiar to those of us with experience in other web frameworks like Ruby on Rails or Python’s Django.
+Many of its components and concepts will seem familiar to anyone with experience in other web frameworks like Ruby on Rails or Python’s Django.

 It's heavily inspired by Elixir's [Phoenix](http://phoenixframework.org/).